mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/leaves-of-absence/README.md

 #### Manager's Responsibilities during a Leave of Absence

+1. **Inform and meet with HR.** Every region has specific statutory sick and family leave requirements.
+Each situation may be different in eligibility criteria andd benefit amounts.
-1. **Finalize the dates of leave.** Work with the staff member who is planning a leave.
-This should be completed at least 30 days prior to the leave date.
+2. **Finalize the dates of leave.** Work with the staff member who is planning a leave.
+This should be completed at least 30 days prior to the leave date, when possible.
-2. **Approve dates in Bamboo.** Especially in instances where a birth date is not planned, the dates will be approximate and expected to adjust accordingly.
+3. **Approve dates in Bamboo.** Especially in instances where a birth date is not planned, the dates will be approximate and expected to adjust accordingly.
-3. **Create and communicate the plan for coverage.
+4. **Create and communicate the plan for coverage.
 Managers should work with the staff member to create a coverage plan and identify training and documentation that will ensure responsibilities** [are covered.](https://handbook.mattermost.com/company/about-mattermost/mindsets#shoulder-check)

    **a.\) Temporary Staff.** A manager may utilize temporary staffing solutions as part of their coverage plan.
 Reach out to [People Ops](mailto:hr@mattermost.com) for assistance with temporary staffing agencies.